Tensor product algebras, Grassmannians and Khovanov homology: Tensor product algebras of

-\begin{theorem} The map $R^\ell \to T^\ell$ of Proposition \ref{R-T} induces an isomorphism $R^\ell\cong e_0T^\ell e_0$. \end{theorem} \begin{proof} Consider an element in the image of $R^\ell$; this is obtained by starting with the idempotent $e_0$, and multiplying it by elements $\psi_i$ and $y_i$.
-The formulae of Lemma \ref{faithful-rep} show that the action of these elements are given by Demazure operators and multiplication on $R/I_0$.
-Thus, our representation is compatible with the usual action on the nilHecke algebra on polynomials.
-In \cite[5.3]{Lauintro}, Lauda shows that this action induces an isomorphism between the cyclotomic nilHecke algebra and a matrix ring over the cohomology of the Grassmannian.
-In particular, this action is faithful.
+Consider an element in the image of $\imath$; this is obtained by starting with the idempotent $e_0$, and multiplying it by elements $\psi_i$ and $y_i$.
+From the formulae of Lemma \ref{faithful-rep}, we see that the action of these elements are given by Demazure operators and multiplication on $S/I_0$.
+Thus, the usual action on the nilHecke algebra on polynomials, as in \cite[\S 2.3]{KLI}, factors through the map $\imath$.
+That is, we have a commutative diagram:

-However, any element of kernel of the map to $T^\ell$ must necessarily be in the kernel of the polyomial action.
-This shows that the former kernel is trivial.
+In \cite[5.3]{Lauintro}, Lauda shows that this action of $R^\ell$ induces an isomorphism between the cyclotomic nilHecke algebra and a matrix ring over the cohomology of the Grassmannian, so the top arrow of \eqref{eq:triangle} is injective.
+Thus $\imath$ must be injective as well.

-This shows that we have an injective map $R^\ell\to e_0 T^\ell e_0$.
-In order to see that it is surjective as well, we must show that any diagram with $\kappa=0$ at both top and bottom can be written as a sum of diagrams where all black strands stay right of all red ones.
-This is easily achieved using the relations (\ref{red-triple-correction}) and (\ref{cost}). \end{proof}
+In order to see that $\imath$ is surjective as well, we must show that any diagram with $\kappa(i)=0$ for all $i$ at both top and bottom can be written as a sum of diagrams where all black strands stay right of all red ones.
+This is easily achieved using the relations (\ref{red-triple-correction}) and (\ref{cost}).

+Note that the fact that we have an isomorphism $R^\ell\cong e_0T^\ell e_0$ and the fact that the top arrow of \eqref{eq:triangle} is injective shows that the action map $e_0 T^\ell_ne_0\to \End(S/I_0)$ is injective, as needed in the proof of Lemma \ref{T-faithful}. \end{proof}